nicojimestre/project-2023-la-vizta/README.md

 - Discover new titles
 - Analyse the music trends over time

-• Think of an overview for the project, your motivation, and the target audience:
-The website will consist of a map with colors related to genre and popups to show tracks and genres that have been the most streamed per country.

 All of us are passionate about music, we have been using Spotify, Souncloud, Shazam and others for years now.
 We enjoy discovering new songs frequently and share our passion.
 Nevertheless, finding new musics or artists is difficult and the recommendations algorithm used by the apps enumerated earlier are still far from perfect.
 Moreover, these algorithms tend to always recommend what we "want" to hear - similar titles as the ones that are already in our playlists.
 This is were our project comes to life: building an app - a tool - that will allow anyone to discover new genres and new artists in a visual and entertaining manner.

 More concretely, we would like to display a map of the world.
 Data could be shown as shapes, popups, graphs, colors as well as text.
 # EDOU -> MORE ON THIS
+....
+The website will consist of a map with colors related to genre and popups to show tracks and genres that have been the most streamed per country.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+###### Spotify Charts
-These categories are refreshed every 2-3 days and data has been since 2017 summing up to
+"Top200" and "Viral50" charts are refreshed every 2-3 days and data has been collected since 2017 summing it up to around 2.3GB of data.

+Each row contains: (title, rank, date, artists, url, region, chart, trend, streams) The “chart” column is for the ‘top200’ (=200 most streamed song) and ‘viral50’ (=TODO) Our focus will mostly be on the region (=country) and streams.
+Number of rows in the dataset: XX
+Number of countries represented: 69 + “global” (world)

 ### Related work